Polychrome jar with medallions, shard and geometric designs, by Franklin Peters, Acoma

 Bear Paws and Deer Tracks: Paw prints and tracks indicate the presence of the animal spirit.
 Bear paws are a symbol of authority, strength and leadership.
 Deer tracks are used to show direction and are used in pictorial story telling.
 Grouped animal tracks represent kinship.
 Animals in pairs symbolize devotion and permanence.

-Cloud Swallower: The Cloud Swallower is usually pictured as a large bird that is swallowing fish, with a couple fish usually stuck in its throat.
-Often surrounded by symbols of rain, the Cloud Swallower seems to be a uniquely Mimbres-dreived symbol.
+Cloud Eater: The Cloud Eater is usually pictured as a large bird that is swallowing fish, with a couple fish usually stuck in its throat.
+Often surrounded by symbols of rain, the Cloud Eater seems to be a uniquely Mimbres-derived symbol.

 Feathers: Depicted in many different ways, feathers are symbols of honor and the creative forces.
 They have many ceremonial purposes and are used on arrows and prayer sticks.
 Circular feather arrangements ring many pueblo pots and plates.